ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 Marco:  Why?
 This part is not even strictly ACE anymore.
 Also, the Client knows what kind of response to expect, since it is contacted a specific resource on the KDC in the first place.
 -->

 The KDC verifies the access token and, if verification succeeds, sends a Key Distribution success Response to the Client.
 This corresponds to a 2.01 Created message.
-The payload of this response is a CBOR map, which MUST contain a 'key' parameter containing the keying material necessary for the group communication, and a 'kty' parameter, identifying the key type of the key.
+The payload of this response is a CBOR map, which MUST contain:

+* 'key', containing the keying material necessary for the group communication.

+* 'kty', identifying the key type of the key.

 The exact format of the 'key' value MUST be defined in applications of this specifications.
 Additionally, documents specifying the key format MUST register it in the "ACE Groupcomm Key" registry, defined in {{iana-key}}, and MUST register its type in the "ACE Groupcomm Key Type" registry, defined in {{iana-kty}}

 <!-- OSCORE_Security_Context as defined in Section 3.2.1. of {{I-D.ietf-ace-oscore-profile}}, which MUST contain the following fields: